microbemarsh/calypso/README.md

 source ~/calypso_env/bin/activate

 # Install dependencies
-pip install mappy numpy scipy biopython networkx python-louvain pysam
+pip install numpy scipy biopython networkx python-louvain pysam

 # Test if you minimap2 in your path (if not repo is above)
 minimap2 -h